 This Erasmus Initiative aims for innovative and interdisciplinary research and education in AI that places people and society centre stage.
 Together with key stakeholders we set the expectations for implementations of AI benefiting society.
 Through setting the expectations we seek to engage the public with the rapidly evolving integration of AI in society.

-We focus on four key domains of our society, tackling cross-cutting hot topics such as urban AI, deep fake, climate change, digital placemaking and AI street art.
+We focus on four key domains of our society, tackling cross-cutting hot topics such as urban AI, AI street art, sustainability, equal opportunities, diversity and inclusion.

 AI in arts and culture

-The use of AI promises a transition to open and inclusive arts and sciences practices.
-The leading question in this programme line is how the use of AI in art can create new opportunities for individuals, organizations, and systems to unlock their full potential with AI.
+The use of Artificial Intelligence promises a transition to open and inclusive arts and sciences practices.
+The leading question in this programme line is how the use of Artificial Intelligence in art can create new opportunities for individuals, organisations, and systems to unlock their full potential with Artificial Intelligence.

 We consider AI in arts and culture as an object of study as well as a living lab to foster creativity, engagement, and sympathy – all necessary to set the expectations for AI to benefit people and society.